 Janice motioned to her clipboard.
 “Well, I have to get back to work; thanks for the chat.”

 She made a mental note to not use the restroom before she left work today.

-Her bladder emptied in a timely manner.
-She grabbed for the toilet paper, and marveled at the fact she hadn’t thought of this solution before.
+Her bladder emptied in record time.
+She grabbed for the fresh toilet paper, and marveled at the fact she hadn’t thought of this solution before.
 She flushed and pulled up her pants.
 Janice strode across the bathroom rug while attempting to put her hair in a ponytail.

 Janice’s right foot stepped on the roll of toilet paper sitting in the doorway.
 She lost her balance and the back of her head slammed into the bathtub.
 She slumped to the floor, brain hemorrhaging.

 And that was the end of the toilet paper war.